wurmlab/genomicscourse/2016-SIB/practicals/reference_genome/assembly.md

         └── [ 126]  WHATIDID.txt
 ```

 What does the FASTQC report tell you? ([the documentation clarifies what each plot means](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/)).
+For comparison, have a look at some plots from other sequencing libraries: e.g, [1](img-qc/per_base_quality.png), [2](img-qc/qc_factq_tile_sequence_quality.png), [3](img-qc/per_base_sequence_content.png)
  Decide whether and how much to trim from the beginning and end of sequences.
 What else might you want to do?

 ### Trimming

-[seqtk](https://github.com/lh3/seqtk) ([documentation](http://manpages.ubuntu.com/manpages/vivid/man1/seqtk.1.html)) is a fast and lightweight tool for processing FASTA and FASTQ sequences.
+[seqtk](http://github.com/lh3/seqtk) ([documentation](http://manpages.ubuntu.com/manpages/vivid/man1/seqtk.1.html)) is a fast and lightweight tool for processing FASTA and FASTQ sequences.

 Based on the results from FastQC, replace x and y below to appropriately trim from the left and right side of the sequences.